triton-inference-server/server/docs/protocol/extension_generate.md

 response body.
 In the case of inference errors, responses will have an [error JSON object](#generate-response-json-error-object).
-    * Note that the HTTP response code is set in the first response of the SSE, so if an error occurs after the first response for the request, it can result in receiving an error object while the status code shows success (200).
+    * Note that the HTTP response code is set in the first response of the SSE, so if the first response succeeds but an error occurs in a subsequent response for the request, it can result in receiving an error object while the status code shows success (200).
 Therefore, the user must always check whether an error object is received when generating responses through `/generate_stream`.
+    * If the request fails before inference begins, then a JSON error will be returned with `Content-Type` of `application/json`, similar to errors from other endpoints and the status code should correctly reflect an error.

 ### Generate Request JSON Object